chunkypixel/atari-dev-studio/README.md

 ### Virus capture of compiler files
 With the introduction of the WASM releases of batari Basic and 7800basic you should no longer encounter issues with the language compiler files being captured by your virus software due to false/positives.
 Be aware that if you revert to using prior releases built specifically for Microsoft Windows this may still continue.

-Consult your manual on how to release/restore the required file(s) where this happens.
+Consult your virus manual on how to release/restore the required file(s) where this happens.

 ## Acknowlegments